SAP-samples/upscale-commerce-open-payment-integration/README.md

 ## Download and Installation
 Replace the payment account specific secrets and variables in the Environment file.

-Import the postman collection with the updated Environment settings into your Upscale tenant as described [on SAP Help Portal](https://help.sap.com/viewer/0160c41e0de84b218d05bc1185213d1d/SHIP/en-US/7f1efa3c176746548c79d984314fee94.html).
+Import the postman collection with the updated Environment settings into your OPF tenant as described [on SAP Help Portal](https://help.sap.com/viewer/0160c41e0de84b218d05bc1185213d1d/SHIP/en-US/7f1efa3c176746548c79d984314fee94.html).

 ## Known Issues
 No known issues.